SanjanaNeeli/Group-J-/README.md

 ## Project Description

-1) Machine Learning Decoder: multiclass classification
+1) Machine Learning Decoder: linear regression multiclass classification

 Try to predict the letter displayed at a given time and get the computer to do it better and better with more trials!
 We essentially want to make a model of the visual cortex which can learn image-based information (where learning is exposure then subsequent recognition).